Albert Dekker: Early life and career

-Dekker appeared in some 70 films from the 1930s to the 1960s, but his four famous screen roles were as a mad scientist in the 1940 horror film Dr. Cyclops, as a criminal mastermind in 1946's The Killers, as a dangerous dealer in atomic fuel in the 1955 Kiss Me Deadly, and as an unscrupulous railroad detective in Sam Peckinpah's Western The Wild Bunch, released in 1969.
+Dekker appeared in some 70 films from the 1930s to the 1960s.
+His four most famous screen roles were as a mad scientist in the 1940 horror film Dr. Cyclops, as a criminal mastermind in 1946's The Killers, as a dangerous dealer in atomic fuel in the 1955 Kiss Me Deadly, and as an unscrupulous railroad detective in Sam Peckinpah's Western The Wild Bunch, released in 1969.
 In 1959, he played a Texas Ranger in The Wonderful Country.
 He was rarely cast in romantic roles, but in the film Seven Sinners, featuring a romance between Marlene Dietrich and John Wayne, Dietrich sails off with Dekker's character at the end of the film.
 Dekker was an often memorable guest star – usually a villain – in numerous TV series from the 1950s through 1968, such as Rawhide, The Man From UNCLE, Mission: Impossible, Climax!, Bonanza, and I Spy.
 Dekker's role as Pat Harrigan in The Wild Bunch was his last screen appearance; he died over a year before it was released.

 Personal life

 On April 4, 1929, Dekker married former actress Esther Guerini.
-The couple had two sons, and named them John and Benjamin, and their daughter whom they named Jan, but they divorced in 1964.
+The couple had two sons, and named them John and Benjamin, and their daughter whom they named Jan.
+They divorced in 1964.

 In April 1957, Dekker's 16-year-old son, John, fatally shot himself with a .22 rifle.
 This happened at the family's home in Hastings-on-Hudson, New York.
 The entire year he had been working on a silencer for the rifle.
 That death was ruled accidental.

 In his book-length account of the production of The Wild Bunch, writer W.K.
 Stratton describes Dekker as "completely nuts," and possibly the most troubled person on a set filled with eccentrics.
 According to actor R.G.
 Armstrong, Dekker showed up to the remote Mexican shooting location of that film in 1968 with a 13-year-old girl he described as his wife, telling people (falsely) that he was a medical doctor, and that after filming he would retire from acting to help impoverished Africans.